Elizabeth (BioShock): Burial at Sea

 In Burial at Sea, Elizabeth approaches Booker – in this reality, a private detective in Rapture – to help them find a missing girl named Sally.
 They trace her whereabouts to a derelict department store, during which Booker suffers flashbacks to his baptism, but unable to explain them.
 When they finally find Sally, they find she has been changed into a Little Sister, and Booker suffers more flashbacks, recalling his daughter Anna, before becoming aware of his true nature: he had been one of the Bookers that became a Comstock, but in his attempt to get Anna from another Booker, she was killed.
 In his remorse, this Comstock reverted to his birth name of Booker DeWitt and had the Lutece twins transport him to Rapture, a reality where neither Anna nor Columbia existed.
 Elizabeth makes sure that Comstock is killed by a Big Daddy before she passes out.

 When she comes to, she finds Atlas has Sally and demands she help them escape the store to return to Rapture in exchange for her.
 As she sets out to do this, she is guided by visions of Booker, and later learns that she herself had died earlier in Rapture; she made a deal with the Lutece twins to combine all her quantum selves and memories of future time into one mortal body to return to this place at this time to rescue Sally, effectively leaving all alternate versions of herself in their own respective universes.
 She struggles with this, and further learns that Dr. Suchong of Rapture had worked with Jeremiah Fink from Columbia to collaborate on technology.
 Suchong forces her to briefly return to Columbia via a tear to obtain a Lutece particle that will raise the sunken Rapture building, where she further learns that the Luteces had convinced Daisy Fitzroy to threaten Fink's child to make Elizabeth kill her as to mature her.
 She returns and amid an attack by Andrew Ryan's men, completes the task.
 Atlas launches his war against Ryan and tortures Elizabeth in an attempt to extract the location of his "Ace in the Hole".
 In a flash of panic, she is able to remember the location, and Atlas makes her go retrieve it.
 The Ace is revealed to be a piece of paper with a coded message.
 She willing gives it over to Atlas knowing that he plans to kill her, but is privy to one last memory from before - that of seeing Jack on the plane that would crash near Rapture, and the note containing Jack's trigger phrase "Would you kindly".
-Atlas uses this to start his last attack and fatally strikes Elizabeth's head one last time.
+Atlas uses this to start his last attack on Andrew Ryan and fatally strikes Elizabeth's head with a wrench multiple times.
 Elizabeth dies holding Sally's hand, smiling in knowing Jack will soon come to help the children of Rapture escape the violence.